gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 With this mechanism, failure isolation is as good as with an [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) or subdomains implementation.

 !!!warning
-If your application is [hoisting page](/references/routing/useHoistedRoutes.md), they will be rendered outside of the host application's root error boundary.
-To avoid breaking the entire application when an hoisted page cause unmanaged errors, it is highly recommended to declare a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property on every hoisted page.
+[Hoisted pages](/references/routing/useHoistedRoutes.md) are rendered outside of the *host* application root error boundary.
+If your modules are hoisting pages, to avoid breaking the entire application when an hoisted page cause unmanaged errors, it is highly recommended to declare a React Router [errorElement](https://reactrouter.com/en/main/route/error-element) property on every hoisted page.
 !!!